jmeehan16/sstore-doc/source/benchmarks.rst

 Dataflow stored procedures are required to take in a single parameter:

 *int* part_id - This parameter will automatically be filled in with the partitionNum ProcInfo parameter set at the beginning of the SP.
 It is irrelevant for single-partition S-Store, but will be used in the distributed version.

+Again, currently stream maintenance is handled by the developer.
+It is very important that the developer at the minimum 1) pull the most recent information from the input stream, 2) delete the same info from the input stream, and 3) insert new stream information into the output stream, if necessary.
+Because single-node S-Store

 Passing Data Along Streams using VoltStreams
 --------------------------------------------